Alan Trejo Player Props: Rockies vs. Marlins

 Alan Trejo At The Plate

-- Trejo is hitting .240 with nine doubles, a home run and five walks.
+- Trejo has nine doubles, a home run and five walks while batting .238.

-- He has hit a long ball in one of 42 games, and in 0.8% of his plate appearances.
+- Trejo has reached base via a hit in 22 games this season (of 43 played), and had multiple hits in six of those games.

-- In 12 games this year (28.6%), Trejo has picked up an RBI, including two games with multiple runs batted in.
+- He has homered in one of 43 games, and in 0.8% of his plate appearances.

-- In 23.8% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (7.1%).
+- Trejo has driven in a run in 12 games this season (27.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.